 If you have ever been pulled over by a police officer in Rhode Island, even if for a simple traffic violation, you know it can make you nervous.
 A nervous state, however, is not your friend if that traffic stop turns into a drunk driving investigation, and you are asked to perform a one-leg-stand test (OLS).
 Being nervous alone could cause you to fail, and failure of this field sobriety test can be the basis for probable cause to take you into police custody.

-At The Law Office of David Ellison, our DUI defense lawyers explain what you should know about the one-leg-stand test and how a failed test can be challenged.
+At Ellison Law LLC, our DUI defense lawyers explain what you should know about the one-leg-stand test and how a failed test can be challenged.
 We believe informed clients make better decisions about their DUI cases.
 Contact us today at 401-230-5520 to schedule a consultation.

 What is a One-Leg Stand Test in Rhode Island?